Holzhaus/serato-tags/README.md

 # Serato Tags

-This repository aims to document the GEOB ID3 tag that the Serato DJ software uses to store its metadata.
+This repository aims to document the GEOB ID3 tags that the Serato DJ software uses to store its metadata.
 You can also have a look at [this lengthy blog post](https://homepage.ruhr-uni-bochum.de/jan.holthuis/posts/reversing-seratos-geob-tags) that goes into detail how I reversed the contents of the `Serato Markers2` GEOB tag.

 | Tag                                          | Progress      | Contents                   | Example script